Tito Nanni: 1978–1980

-Nanni was drafted by the Seattle Mariners in the first round (sixth pick overall) of the 1978 Major League Baseball Draft.
+Nanni was drafted by the Seattle Mariners in the first round (sixth pick overall) of the 1978 Major League Baseball draft.
 Nanni committed to play baseball and football for the University of North Carolina at Chapel Hill, but chose to enter professional baseball instead.
 When asked about being drafted sixth overall Nanni stated, "It was an honor [...] two days before the draft, I was talking to my coach and it was the first time I had heard anything about how high I was going to go. [...]
 So for two days all of a sudden I had to start thinking.
 What am I going to do?
 Here I'm thinking I'm going to go low and it wouldn't be a problem, because the money's not that good, and you're better off going to college.
 So I did a lot of thinking.
 Accounts by then-Mariners general manager, Dick Viertleib, later indicated that Kirk Gibson was supposed to be their first round draft choice, but the team's financiers did not want to pay the higher salary that Gibson was likely to ask for.

 Nanni was signed on August 22, and was assigned to the Arizona League Mariners.
 The chief scout for the Seattle Mariners who signed Nanni, Mel Didier, was later fired because the Mariners claimed Nanni's $100,000 contract violated Major League Baseball regulations.
 Nanni began his professional career as a non-roster invitee to the Mariners spring training camp in 1979.
 On March 6, Nanni drove in the winning run for his team during an intra-squad scrimmage.
-Following spring training, he as assigned to the Class-A Alexandria Mariners of the Carolina League.
+Following spring training, he was assigned to the Class-A Alexandria Mariners of the Carolina League.
 He was sidelined for a month after jamming his finger on a bunt attempt.
 He batted .226 with 111 hits, 22 doubles, 1 triple, and 6 home runs.
 He led the league in strikeouts, with 123.
 Nanni was assigned to the Mariners Winter Instructional League team following the 1978 regular season.
 He hit .258 with 62 RBIs.

 The next season, 1980, Nanni split time between the Class-A Wausau Timbers and the Class-A San Jose Missions.
 With the Missions, Nanni batted .299 with 113 hits, 22 doubles, 1 triple, and 13 home runs.
 Following his struggles with San Jose, the Mariners assigned Nanni to the Timbers, where he batted .310 with 106 hits, 24 doubles, and 22 home runs.
 His 22 home runs that year were tied for third on the Wausau club with Jim Presley.
 Nanni credited shortening his swing as the reason for his success in Wausau.
 Following the season, Nanni played for the Mariners winter league squad.